The RMS Carpathia Archival Collection: A Legacy of Ocean Travel & Titanic’s Rescue Ship

 at 5 o'clock. —

-Stewed apricots and rice, bread and butter, tea, jam or marmalade.
+Stewed apricots, rice, bread and butter, tea, jam, or marmalade.

 Supper daily.

 Gruel at 8 pm.
-Chicken broth, beef tea, and jellies supplied to invalids, Special milk supplied to infants and invalids.
-The best quality of cabin bread, also Scandinavian bread, supplied to third-class passengers.
+Chicken broth, beef tea, and jellies were supplied to invalids, and Special milk was provided to infants and invalids.
+The best quality cabin bread, Scandinavian bread, was provided to third-class passengers.

-The bills of fare are varied daily at the discretion of the dhief steward.
-Special attention is paid to the supplying of extra comforts for women and children, and those who are sick, at such times as are required.
+The bills of fare are varied daily at the discretion of the chief steward.
+Special attention is paid to supplying extra comforts for women, children, and the sick at such times as are required.

-Of course the Carpathia carries a doctor, and has well-appointed surgeries and hospitals where male and female passengers can be treated.
-Her first voyage is to Boston, after which she will run in conjunction with the Aurania in the Tuesday service of the Cunard Company between Liverpool and New York.
+Of course, the Carpathia carries a doctor and has well-appointed surgeries and hospitals where male and female passengers can be treated.
+Her first voyage is to Boston, after which she will run in conjunction with the Aurania on the Tuesday service of the Cunard Company between Liverpool and New York.

-The second cabin fare to Boston, New York, Philadelphia or Baltimore, is from £8 upwards, while the third-class rate is £5 15s.
-The latter fare is a striking example of the high state of economical excellence to which ocean voyaging has now attained, and suggests a contrast with railway travel, to the disadvantage, of course, of the latter.
+The second cabin fare to Boston, New York, Philadelphia, or Baltimore ranges from £8 upwards, while the third-class rate is £5 15s.
+The latter fare is a striking example of the high state of economic excellence ocean voyaging has now attained and suggests a contrast with railway travel to the latter's disadvantage.

-The distance of New York from Liverpool is 3,240 miles, and the rate of £5 15s. works out at less than one halfpenny per mile, although comfortable lodging and excellent board are included.
+The distance between New York and Liverpool is 3,240 miles, and the rate is £5 15s.
+It works out at less than one-half penny per mile, although comfortable lodging and excellent board are included.
 And now our task of telling the tale of the new Cunarder as a mighty ship—one of a new type—is over.

-How it has been done we leave to the reader and voyager.
+We leave the reader and voyager to decide how it has been done.
 With their praise shall we be satisfied!
 There is but left for us to thank the courtesy of Dr. Benedict W. Ginsburg, unvarying, like his skill, for sundry snap-shots of guests on that charming passage which did so much to give the fine new Tyneside product a well-fitting and hearty send-off on her voyage over the face of the waters.

 "The Cunard SS Carpathia," in The Syren and Shipping: A Weekly Illustratede Journal, Vol. XXVII, No. 349, Wednesday, 6 May 1903, p.
 250-255.